 Even if you know which sneakers you like best, it’s important to change them out every 300 to 500 miles.

-So, here’s more about some of the recent favorites for different foot types, running goals, and of course budgets.
+Here’s more about recent favorites for different foot types, running goals, and of course budgets.

 The following shoes are highly rated for things like quality, comfort, and affordability.